auditize/auditize/doc/docs/install.md

 - Gunicorn with ASGI workers
 - Nginx as a reverse proxy

-**We assume that you have a working MongoDB instance available and the corresponding MongoDB URI to connect to it.**
+**We assume that you have a working MongoDB instance available [configured with a replica set](https://www.mongodb.com/docs/manual/replication/#transactions) and the corresponding MongoDB URI to connect to it.**

 Here, we take Ubuntu 24.04 as an example, but the steps should be similar for other Linux distributions (especially Debian-based ones and distros using `systemd`).